codingjordi/Vault/JAVA/MOOC/Java MOOC notes.md

-JAVA MOOC - Java Part I
+# JAVA MOOC - Java Programming Part I

+# Part 4

+## Introduction to object-oriented programming

 - Adding to a list is done with the method add that receives the value to be added as a parameter.